-Progress has been made to establish what measures are required for Lesser horseshoe bat and how an agrienvironmental scheme could deliver for the species .
+Progress was made in 2017 and 2018 to establish what measures are required for Lesser horseshoe bat and what an agri-environmental scheme for the species might comprise

 The list of conservation measures required to address the threats and pressures to each habitat and species, as reported by the Article 17 process, was reviewed and distilled into a single list of measures for this MAES group.
 Any additional measures identified for bird species were added.
 The full list is given below.
 See also Appendix 1, where necessary measures are listed for each habitat and species.
 It includes measures that are relevant and may be delivered at different scales (from site-level to national).